lightspin-tech/red-kube/README.md

 Red Team K8S Adversary Emulation Based on kubectl
 ==============================

-Red Kube is a collection of kubectl commands to be used in k8s penetration testing or k8s security audit.
+Red Kube is a collection of kubectl commands written to evaluate the security posture of Kubernetes clusters from the attacker's perspective.

-The project helps achieve the right point of view for your Kubernetes Security Posture from the attacker's perspective by leveraging the extensive capabilities in kubectl and linux commands.
+The commands are either passive for data collection and information disclosure or active for performing real actions that affect the cluster.

-The commands are either active or passive with mapping to the MITRE ATT&CK Matrix.
+The commands are mapped to MITRE ATT&CK Tactics to help get a sense of where we have most of our gaps and prioritize our findings.

-The project uses python3 to orchestrate the running commands in linux.
+The current version is wrapped with a python orchestration module to run several commands in one run based on different scenarios or tactics.

+Please use with care as some commands are active and actively deploy new containers or change the role-based access control configuration.

 **Warning: You should NOT use red-kube commands on a Kubernetes cluster that you don't own!**